MauriceElliott/MAGIos/docs/framebuffer_plan.md

 1. Finalize framebuffer resolution and color format.
 2. Implement buffer allocation and text rendering routines.
+   - **Progress:** Font glyphs can now be retrieved from a string as byte arrays.
+   - **Next:** Implement glyph drawing into the back buffer using the `draw_pixel` method.
+     - For each character in the string:
+       - Retrieve the glyph byte array.
+       - For each row and column in the glyph:
+         - If the bit is set, call `draw_pixel(x + col, y + row, fg_color)` to set the pixel in the back buffer.
+         - Optionally, set background pixels if desired.
+       - Advance the x position for the next character.
 3. Integrate double buffering logic into main loop and interrupt handler.
 4. Connect front buffer to QEMU display.
 5. Test and iterate for smooth, flicker-free text output.